 A full schedule can make it challenging to get the help you need when you’re ready.
 The best time to consider mental health support is before you’re overwhelmed with depression, anxiety, addiction or other mental health concerns.

 Your mental health consultant makes it easier to get the best possible mental health care for your routine, health needs and wellness goals.

 What happens during a mental health consultant visit?

 The purpose of a mental health consultation is to prevent and treat mental health challenges by exploring the best care options and resources for you.
-Mental health consultants are available in person or virtually when you need timely access to therapy.

 - You will talk with a mental health consultant, a licensed clinical social worker offering therapy and immediate access to mental health care at Allina Health Primary Care clinics.
 Your consultant will ask questions to ensure you get the right care.

 - You will complete a brief assessment to customize your mental health care plan and resource needs.